 Not only can’t you receive the bonus for yourself more than once, but you also can’t ask for the bonus with the identification of your family members.
 We’ll talk about this more in the next section.

-For receiving that, you don’t need to deposit any money first.
+For receiving forex no deposit bonus, you don’t need to deposit any money first.
 In most cases, you don’t need to deposit any money at all.

 You can trade and make profit with the bonus account and then you can withdraw either the profit or both the bonus and the profit gained from the bonus.